jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-song-count.md

 written to a sequence file in HDFS.

 ### SongPlayCounter.java
+The SongPlayCounter is an example of a [Gatherer](link to gatherer docs), which is essentially a mapper that gets input from a KijiTable.

-* reads input from a Kiji Table and outputs KijiRowData -> <SongID, 1>
+reads input from a Kiji Table and outputs
+KijiRowData -> <SongID, 1>

 * getDataRequest()
-  The info passed along in a KijiRowData is defined by the getDataRequest() method
+A gatherer takes input from a table, so it must declare what data it will need.
+It does this in the form of a [KijiDataRequest](link data request + builder), which is returned by the getDataRequest().
+For the song count job, we want to request all songs that have been played, for every user.
+In order to get all of the values written to the "info:track_plays" column, we must specify that the maximum number of versions we want is HConstants.ALL_VERSIONS.
+Otherwise, we will only get the more recent version by default.

+{% highlight java %}
+public KijiDataRequest getDataRequest() {
+  // Retrieve all versions of info:track_plays:
+  final KijiDataRequestBuilder builder = KijiDataRequest.builder();
+  builder.newColumnsDef()
+    .withMaxVersions(HConstants.ALL_VERSIONS)
+    .add("info", "track_plays");
+  return builder.build();
+}
+{% endhighlight %}

 * setup()